Ramirez0245/flask_cloud_service_management_system/README.md

  Objectives

- ● Todevelopabackend system that dynamically manages access to cloud services based on user subscriptions.
+ ● To developa backend system that dynamically manages access to cloud services based on user subscriptions.

- ● Toimplementarole-based access control (RBAC) system where the admin can modify user permissions and subscription plans.
+ ● To implement a role-based access control (RBAC) system where the admin can modify user permissions and subscription plans.

- ● Tosimulate cloud service usage and enforce limits based on subscription plans.
+ ● To simulate cloud service usage and enforce limits based on subscription plans.
  Key Features

  ● Create at least 6 random APIs similar to Cloud Services which will be used as the services that are being managed by this system.
 It does not matter what these APIs return or these APIs are.
 They are just here to be managed.
-Do not focus
+Do not focus much on these APIs.

- muchonthese APIs.

  Management APIs

  Subscription Plan Management

- ● AdminFunctions: Create, modify, and delete subscription plans.
+ ● Admin Functions: Create, modify, and delete subscription plans.
 Each plan will include a set of permissions (API access) and usage limits.

- ● PlanAttributes: Plan name, description, list of API permissions, usage limits (e.g., API call limits).
+ ● Plan Attributes: Plan name, description, list of API permissions, usage limits (e.g., API call limits).

  Permission Management

- ● AdminFunctions: Add, modify, or delete permissions.
+ ● Admin Functions: Add, modify, or delete permissions.
 Permissions are essentially names of APIs that customers can access.

  ● Permission Attributes: Permission name, API endpoint, description.
 User Subscription Handling

- ● CustomerFunctions: Subscribe to a plan, view current subscription details, and usage statistics.
+ ● Customer Functions: Subscribe to a plan, view current subscription details, and usage statistics.

- ● AdminFunctions: Assign or modify a user's subscription plan.
+ ● Admin Functions: Assign or modify a user's subscription plan.
  Access Control

- ● Implement amechanism tocheck if a customer’s API request is within the scope of their subscription plan.
+ ● Implement a mechanism to check if a customer’s API request is within the scope of their subscription plan.
 Deny access if the user’s plan does not have permission or the request exceeds the plan’s limit.
  Usage Tracking and Limit Enforcement